BVR198/Cardiovascular-Diseases-Risk-Prediction/README.md

 ### 🔧 Tools and Libraries

 We will be using Python for this project, along with several libraries for data analysis, machine learning, and data visualization.
-Here are the main libraries we'll be using:
+Here are the main libraries we'll be using

 - **Pandas:** For data manipulation and analysis.
 - **Matplotlib and Seaborn:** For data visualization.